appirio-tech/thurgood-queue/README.md

 ## Environment Variables

-Requires the following variables at runtime:
+Requires the following variables at runtime for Tester.java:

 GIT_USERNAME
 GIT_PASSWORD